XinyuQu/WeChat-Online-Shopping-MiniProgram/README.md

 # miniProgram

-This is the source code for the backend of a wechat miniprogram.
+This is a template for the backend system of a wechat online shopping miniprogram.